BernhardBaumrock/RockFinder2/readme.md

 If the fieldtype is of broader interest please consider making a PR.
 If you are the only one needing it add the type via hook.

+Adding a custom column type is as simple as this:

 ```php
 $f->addColumns(['FieldOptionsValue:your_options_fieldname']);
 ```